Nazdarovja/Security_Assignment/README.md

-# Projekt idé: Treasure hunt
+# Projekt idé: Hacking Royale : There can only be one

 ## Gruppe info:
 Gruppe 4